mozilla/mozilla-opennews/getinvolved.md

 <p class="bodybig">OpenNews is about growing the community around open development in journalism.
 As a result, it's only as successful as you make it.
 That's why we need you involved at every step of the way.
 So please, join in.</p>

 <h3>Become a Knight-Mozilla Fellow</h3>
 The core of our program is the <a href="/fellowships">Knight-Mozilla Fellowships</a>.
 Spend 10 months embedded in one of the best newsrooms in the world helping to build the next generation of journalism.
-If you think you have the chops, we'd love to hear from you--the application to become a 2012/13 Knight-Mozilla Fellow is now open.
+While the opportunity to apply for 2013 is closed, we will announce our 2013 Knight-Mozilla Fellows at the <a href="https://www.mozillafestival.org/">Mozilla Festival</a> in early November.
 <h3>Build With Us</h3>
 We're helping to sponsor journalism-themed hack days around the world this year, and would love for you to take part.
 <ul>